Lynette Yiadom-Boakye: Early life and career

-Lynette Yiadom-Boakye was born in London, UK where she currently lives and works.
+Lynette Yiadom-Boakye was born in London, UK, where she currently lives and works.
 Her parents worked as nurses for the National Health Service after emigrating from Ghana in the 1960s.
-Yiadom-Boakye describes herself as "a boring child--good grades, no mischief--but also quite good at living in my head, using my imagination as an escape."
-As a senior in high school, she took an art foundations course as an experiment and afterwards gave up her previous intentions to become an optician to become an artist.
-Yiadom-Boakye attended Central St. Martins College of Art and Design (1996-7); however, she did not enjoy her time there, so she transferred to Falmouth College of Art (1997-2000) where she eventually was awarded her undergraduate degree in 2000.
+Yiadom-Boakye describes herself as "a boring child—good grades, no mischief—but also quite good at living in my head, using my imagination as an escape."
+As a senior in high school, she took an art foundations course as an experiment and afterwards gave up her previous intentions to become an optician in order to become an artist.

+Yiadom-Boakye attended Central St. Martins College of Art and Design (1996-7); she did not, however, enjoy her time there, so she transferred to Falmouth College of Art (1997-2000) where she eventually was awarded her undergraduate degree in 2000.
 She then completed an MA degree at the Royal Academy Schools in 2003.
-It was there, in her final year of graduate school, that she came to a realization that changed the direction of her work, leading to her fame.
-In an interview with Dodie Kazanjian of Vogue she stated, “Instead of trying to put complicated narratives into my work, I decided to simplify, and focus on just the figure and how it was painted.
+It was in her final year of graduate school there that she came to a realization that changed the direction of her work.
+In an interview with Dodie Kazanjian of Vogue, she stated "Instead of trying to put complicated narratives into my work, I decided to simplify, and focus on just the figure and how it was painted.
 That in itself would carry the narrative."
-Following college, she worked jobs to support herself until 2006 when she received Arts Foundation Fellowship for painting and was able to afford to focus solely on painting.
+Following college, she worked to support herself until 2006, when she received an Arts Foundation Fellowship for painting.

 In 2010, her work was recognized by Okwui Enwezor.
-With curator Naomi Beckwith, Okwui Enwezor catalogued her exhibition at Studio Museum in Harlem.
+With curator Naomi Beckwith, Enwezor catalogued her exhibition at Studio Museum in Harlem.
 She was among those nominated for the Turner Prize in 2013.
-In addition to her artwork, Yiadom-Boakye has taught at the Ruskin School of Art, Oxford University, where she is a visiting tutor for their Master in Fine Arts programme.
+In addition to her artwork, Yiadom-Boakye has taught at the Ruskin School of Art and Oxford University, where she is a visiting tutor for their Master in Fine Arts programme.
 Her influence as a painter was recognized in the 2019 Powerlist and she was subsequently listed among the "top 10" of the most influential people of African or African Caribbean heritage in the UK in 2020.